Chingu-cohorts/pmrok/README.md

 ### Wiki

-A GitHub wiki as been set up in this repo to act as a file cabinet for the information we wish to retain over time.
+A GitHub wiki has been set up in this repo to act as a file cabinet for the information we wish to retain over time.
 This is intended to be something Chingu PM's can contribute to to promote continuous improvement as well as to share what we've learned with our fellow PM's.